Logwasp/logwasp.github.io/_tabs/about me.md

 My intrests include:
  - C# development
- - Shaders and grpahics development
+ - Shaders and graphics development
  - Hardware development
  - Anything else cool and colorful!

- To support these intrests I will undertake various projects to scratch the random coding itches in my brain!
+ To support these interests I will undertake various projects to scratch the random coding itches in my brain!
  I've been passionate about coding for many years and have touched on things from Unity to Python!

- My other intrests are:
+ My other interests are:
  - Philosphy
  - Literature
  - Cross Country running